-Former permanent employees on a reemployment list or lists retain reemployment eligibility for two (2) years after the date of layoff.

-Reemployment rights are exhausted when a former permanent employee accepts or declines an offer of employment in the class or a comparable class with the same grade in the Department or Division and geographical location of the layoff.
-Any exception to this provision must be approved by the DHRM.

-When a former permanent employee accepts a position at a grade lower than that held at the time of layoff, their name will be removed from all reemployment lists that are equal to or below the grade accepted.

-A former permanent employee who has been laid off and is being reemployed in the Department or Division, class, and option from which they were laid off must have their permanent status restored.

-A former permanent employee who is reemployed in a different class or in a different Department or Division must serve a new Probationary Period.
-If the employee does not complete the Probationary Period, their name must be restored to the appropriate reemployment list for any remaining part of the year following the layoff date.
+- 22.9.1 Former permanent officers on a reemployment list or lists retain reemployment eligibility for two (2) years after the date of layoff. - 22.9.2 Reemployment rights are exhausted when a former permanent officer accepts or declines an offer of employment in the class or a comparable class with the same grade in the Department/Division and geographical location of the layoff.
+Any exception to this provision must be approved by the DHRM. - When a former permanent officer accepts a position at a grade lower than that held at the time of layoff, their name will be removed from all reemployment lists that are equal to or below the grade accepted. - 22.9.4 A former permanent officer who has been laid off and is being reemployed in the Department/Division, class, and option from which they were laid off must have their permanent status restored. - 22.9.5 A former permanent officer who is reemployed in a different class or in a different Department/Division must serve a new Probationary Period.
+If the officer does not complete the Probationary Period, their name

-No new employee will be hired in the classification and geographic location where the layoff occurred until all employees on layoff status in that classification desiring to return to work have been offered the position.

-A former permanent employee is responsible for providing the Employer with any contact information changed while waiting for reemployment.

-1. Response from a Recalled Employee for Reemployment

-A former permanent employee who is offered a position from which they were laid off in the Department or Division and geographic location must respond within seven (7) business days after the date of the offer letter, or three (3) business days after electronic mail, voicemail is left, or an offer is hand delivered or verbally extended.
+- must be restored to the appropriate reemployment list for any remaining part of the year following the layoff date. - 22.9.6 No new officer will be hired in the classification and geographic location where the layoff occurred until all officers on layoff status in that classification desiring to return to work have been offered the position. - 22.9.7 A former permanent officer is responsible for providing the Employer with any contact information changed while waiting for reemployment. - 22.9.8 Response from a Recalled Officer for Reemployment - 22.9.8.1 A former permanent officer who is offered a position from which they were laid off in the Department/Division and geographic location must respond within seven (7) business days after the date of the offer letter, or three (3) business days after electronic mail, voicemail is left, or an offer is hand delivered or verbally extended.
 Any verbal offer will be followed up in writing.
-In the event the former permanent employee fails to respond within these timeframes, they will be considered to have abandoned their recall rights.

-If the Department or Division is unsuccessful in contacting a former permanent employee for reemployment three (3) documented times, that former permanent employee's name will be removed from the reemployment list.

-If the former permanent employee is contacted for a similar position outside of the Department or Division from which they were laid off or for a position at a lower grade and fails to respond within these timeframes or otherwise declines the position, they retain layoff rights but will be marked as declining the position.
+In the event the former permanent officer fails to respond within these timeframes, they will be considered to have abandoned their recall rights. - 22.9.8.2 If the Department/Division is unsuccessful in contacting a former permanent officer for reemployment three (3) documented times, that former permanent officer's name will be removed from the reemployment list. - 22.9.8.3 If the former permanent officer is contacted for a similar position outside of the Department/Division from which they were laid off or for a position at a lower grade and fails to respond within these timeframes or otherwise declines the position, they retain layoff rights but will be marked as declining the position.

-2. Reporting Date When Reemployed
+22.9.9 Reporting Date When Reemployed